William Randall (cricketer)

-William Randall (1823 – 17 February 1877) was an English cricketer.
+William Randall (c.
+1823 – 17 February 1877) was an English cricketer.
 Randall's batting style is unknown.
 He was educated at Eton College.

 Randall made a single first-class appearance for Sussex against Surrey at the Petworth Park New Ground in 1849.
 In this match, Randall was run out for 3 runs in Sussex's first-innings.
 He wasn't required to bat again as Sussex recorded a victory by an innings and 49 runs.

 He died at Northchapel, Sussex on 17 February 1877.